9th Grade

 Lincoln-Douglas Debate:

 Lincoln-Douglas debate involves two debaters arguing for and against a resolution.
-This debate focuses on the conflicting values of social and philosophical issues by examining questions of morality, justice, democracy, etc. Typically, LD debates concern themselves with deciding whether or not certain actions, or states of affairs, are good or bad, right or wrong, moral or immoral.
+This debate focuses on the conflicting values of social and philosophical issues by examining questions of morality, justice, democracy, etc. Typically, Lincoln Douglass debates concern themselves with deciding whether or not certain actions, or states of affairs, are good or bad, right or wrong, moral or immoral.

 Elections: